Sustainability Awareness Week 2023

 Networking Mixer

-Following the panel, all guests are invited to join us for cocktails and light refreshments as we celebrate the kickoff to the 2023 Sustainability Awareness Week with a networking mixer.
-Meet alumni, faculty, staff, and students from across the campus who are working in sustainability, and find out more ways you can get involved.
-Representatives from FIT’s Sustainability Council, our campus bookstore Follett, and the FIT Foundation and Alumni Relations will be on hand to answer your questions and provide information on upcoming events and other initiatives.
-We look forward to seeing you there!
+Guests joined us for cocktails and light refreshments as we celebrated the kickoff to the 2023 Sustainability Awareness Week with a networking mixer.
+Participants included alumni, faculty, staff, and students from across the campus who are working in sustainability, and provided information on more ways the FIT community can get involved.
+Representatives from FIT’s Sustainability Council, our campus bookstore Follett, and the FIT Foundation and Alumni Relations answered questions and provided information on upcoming events and other initiatives.

 Tuesday, October 17